Can anyone recommend me a good, reliable Broadband and Telephone provider?

 And then, after trying to explain for the umpteenth time what’s wrong, I keep on being asked “what’s the 2nd and 6th words of your password?”
 Really easy for me,when I can’t even remember which password I used to set up service!
 And ask the call centre, “did I use xxxxx?”
 They unhelpfully say they can’t help.
 Just to find out what’s wrong.

 Of course, they are hoping you will close the call out of frustration and then they are off the hook.

 Last month my Internet connection went down for over a week; Virgin gave me a derisory discount and basically told me that although I have been repeatedly in touch – no-one had bothered to note my calls, so I would only be credited from July 28th – the date I had finally exploded.

-I sent a desperate email to the address on their website for the CEO; it itemised major phone calls I had made and spent a lot of time veryfying dates etc. (never received a reply from him).
+I sent a desperate email to the address on their website for the CEO (never received a reply from him).
+It itemised major phone calls I had made and spent a lot of time veryfying dates etc.

 Last year I was 4,000 feet up in a little clinic in the Austrian Alps, turned on their WiFi and it worked immediately.
 If a tiny village can manage to offer a competent service, why can’t Virgin do this in the middle of London?